There are many ways that we can support you to be successful in your studies during your time at Bath Spa University.

 Their services are accessible Monday to Friday, 10:00am – 4:00pm.

-You'll be assigned a Personal Tutor* who is usually affiliated to your course of study.
-Personal tutors will meet with you throughout the academic year and will offer support and guidance to you during your studies.
-Personal Tutors are named University contacts who you can also reach out to for advice and support.
+You'll be assigned an Academic Advisor who is usually affiliated to your course of study.
+Academic Advisors will meet with you throughout the academic year and will offer support and guidance to you during your studies.
+Academic Advisors are named University contacts who you can also reach out to for advice and support.

-You’ ll meet with your Personal Tutor during Welcome Weeks, then periodically during your studies each academic year.
+You’ll meet with your Academic Advisor during Welcome Week, then periodically during your studies each academic year.

-If you have any queries regarding your personal tutor, please contact: email@example.com
+If you have any queries regarding your Academic Advisors, please contact email@example.com.

 The WLC provides the following support services: